tejaswigowda/book.programmingthecloud.com/src/fewtech/html/concepts/other.md

 are `<head>` and `<body>`.
 The document then branches out into different tags.
 Most tags can have child nodes, however there are a few exceptions to this.
 Certain tags are *standalone* i.e. they cannot have child nodes.
-Examples of thuch tags are:
+Examples of such tags are:

 - `<img>`
 - `<hr>`